kubermatic/docs/content/monitoring/architecture/_index.en.md

 ## Storage Requirements

-Depending on how userclusters are used, disk usage for Prometheus can vary greatly.
+Depending on how user clusters are used, disk usage for Prometheus can vary greatly.
 As the operator you should however plan for

 * 100 MiB used by the seed-level Prometheus for each user cluster
 * 50-300 MiB used by the user-level Prometheus, depending on its WAL size.